 A monitoring and evaluation of project activities will be set up to assess progress regarding the objectives and outcomes outlined in the project document.
 It will allow to identify strengths and weaknesses in order to make informed decisions and in time.
 Monitoring will focus on the implementation of project activities and will be based on the measurement of progress at each critical stage of the process.
 A first level of monitoring is entrusted to technical project steering committee made up of several actors (State and Non-state involved in the project).
 At the level of each economic region of the country, the regional commission of sustainable development will be the monitoring relay to ensure the smooth running of the project activities.
-Periodically, the Department of Planning of the level of implementation of the recommendations of the Technical Steering Committee.
+Periodically, the Department of Planning of the Ministry of Agriculture will conduct monitoring and evaluation missions and, produce reports on the level of implementation of the recommendations of the Technical Steering Committee.
 One of monitoring tools will be the work and annual expenditures plan which will be validated by the technical steering committee.